RAIK183H-Fall2025/cursor-setup/Instructions.md

 Open a terminal in the labone folder:

-javac src/HelloWorld.java
+javac src/HelloWorld.java;
-java -cp src HelloWorld
+java -cp src HelloWorld;

 You should see: